Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

    }
    ```

-2. Fetching total Battery Usage information of Application Id, combining all the resources over certain duration-
+2. Fetching total battery usage information of an application ID by combining all the resources over certain a certain duration of time.
-   The `battery_monitor_duration_type_e` enum can be used to choose a particular duration type, for example:
+   The `battery_monitor_duration_type_e` enum can be used to choose a particular duration type, see the following code:

    ```
    #include <battery_monitor.h>